5 Forklift Safety Tips You Need to Know

-Forklift accidents aren’t as uncommon as you may think.
+Forklift accidents can occur at any time, without notice.
 There are many factors in a workplace that can increase the chance of accidents occurring.

 The main causes of forklift fatalities are:

-- Forklift overturning – Forklifts are notoriously unstable, especially when carrying a load.
-A forklift should be driven with the load tilted back and no more than six to eight inches off the ground.
+- Forklift Tip-Over: Forklifts are notoriously unstable, especially when they are used to carry a load.
+A forklift should be driven with the load tilted back and no more than 6- to 8-in. off the ground.
 If you are driving a sit-down type forklift that starts to overturn, ignore your instinct to jump off and get out of the way.
-Stay with the truck, hold on tight and lean the other way.
+Stay with the truck, hold on tight, and lean the other way.

-- A pedestrian is hit by a forklift – Where possible, pedestrians and forklifts should be kept well separated.
+- Pedestrian Struck by a Forklift: Where possible, pedestrians and forklifts should be kept far apart from one another.
 Every effort should be made to alert pedestrians when a forklift is nearby; use the horn, flashing lights, and back-up alarms.

-- Someone falls off a forklift – Avoid this by always wearing your seatbelt and never, ever, carry passengers.
+- Driver Falls from a Forklift: Avoid this by always wearing your seat belt and never carrying passengers.

-Other factors that can lead to both non-fatal and fatal accidents include:
+Other factors that can lead to both forklift accidents include:

-- Lack of operator training – Workers who do not have their forklift certification aren’t prepared to recognize hazards that can cause accidents.
-They are much more likely to be involved in an accident that affects them, and other nearby workers.
+- Lack of Operator Training: Workers who do not have their forklift certification are ill-prepared to recognize hazards that can cause accidents.
+They are much more likely to be involved in an accident that affects them and other nearby workers.

-- Driving forklifts at too high of speeds – Drivers often cannot brake in time to avoid other workers and vehicles.
+- Driving Forklifts at High Speeds: Drivers often cannot brake in time to avoid other workers and vehicles.
 Speeding can also cause tip-overs and collisions.

-- Poor maintenance – Not checking forklifts each day for any signs of maintenance needs and repairs can lead to serious problems down the line, like accidents.
+- Poor Forklift Maintenance: Not checking forklifts each day for any signs of maintenance needs and repairs can lead to accidents and other serious problems.

 Top Forklift Safety Tips to Prevent Injuries and Fatalities

-To prevent accidents, forklift operators need to make sure to drive the lift at proper speeds at all time, be careful when rounding corners and approaching blind spots, and to always wear the proper safety clothing and equipment.
-Knowing how to operate a forklift safely comes with proper training through a recognized and OSHA-compliant program.
+Forklift operators need to make sure to drive their lift at a proper speed.
+They must be careful when rounding corners and approaching blind spots.
+And, they should always wear proper safety clothing and equipment.

 When handling loads, forklift operators must be aware of off-center loads, overloading, and damaged or loose loads.
 Operators need to be careful when approaching loads, using the proper mast position, and the fork position.